List of The Ultraman characters: Ultra People

 In The Ultraman, the Ultra People (ウルトラ人, Urutora-jin) are human-like residents of planet Ultra U-40 (ウルトラの星, Urutora no Hoshi Yū Fōtī), demonstrating a similar culture to Ancient Greece, wearing garments such as the Himation and Toga.
 Despite their initially primitive appearance, they possess advance science and technology, with an underground city which was hidden beneath the planet's surface.

 A long time ago, the citizens of U-40 were human-like beings who wished to expand their race further to the outer space.
 Earth was one of the stars they visited and established the very first human civilization with Neanderthals.
 To combat against the evil forces in space, they created the Ultra-mind (ウルトラマインド, Urutora Maindo) and became Ultra-Humanoids (ウルトラヒューマノイド, Urutora Hyūmanoido).
 They would soon discard the Ultra-mind within a black hole to prevent any misuse from outside forces.

-When the Earth was plagued by mysterious phenomenon, the Ultras sent their message and strongest warrior Jonias to guard the planet from monster attacks.
+When the Earth was plagued by mysterious phenomenon, the Ultras sent their message and strongest warrior Joneus to guard the planet from monster attacks.
 One of these nefarious forces, called the Badel People invaded U-40 as their Devil Spirits were acting on Earth.
-With Jonias still in recuperation, Elec, Loto and the other five warriors would fight the invading forces while Hikari and Amia tried to invade the Badel Star.
-A fully healed Jonias participated in the battle again to save his kind while the other seven warriors contain the stolen Ultra-mind.
+With Joneus still in recuperation, Elec, Loto and the other five warriors would fight the invading forces while Hikari and Amia tried to invade the Badel Star.
+A fully healed Joneus participated in the battle again to save his kind while the other seven warriors contain the stolen Ultra-mind.
 However, not long after that, the Empire of Heller, a renegade faction of the Ultra People, invaded the U-40 in retaliation of their banishment in the past.
 The surviving Ultra People were led by Elec and Loto as the U-Fleet (艦隊, Urutora Kantai), with the SDS joined them in a campaign to reclaim U-40.
-With the Empire of Heller defeated and Heller killed, U-40 citizens that previously scattered in outer space returned to their home world and celebrated Jonias's victory.
+With the Empire of Heller defeated and Heller killed, U-40 citizens that previously scattered in outer space returned to their home world and celebrated Joneus's victory.

 Although still in human size, eight chosen warriors of U-40 have Star Symbols (スターシンボル, Sutā Shinboru) on their chest allowing them to change their sizes into giants and travel to any planets in short distances and measure their energy levels.
 As the Earth's atmosphere quickly drains their energies, they can only sustain their giant forms for 4 minutes as the Star Symbol changes color from blue to yellow, and finally to red after 30 seconds.
 When bonded with an Earthling or to transform into giant sizes, they used the beam-Flasher (ビームフラッシャー, Bīmu Furasshā), a star-like pendant by placing it on their forehead to transform.
 Starting from episode 20, later appearances had the transformation style added with the phrase "Ultrachange!" (ウルトラチェンジ!, Urutora Chenji!).
 According to Elec and Loto, regular people of U-40 can submit themselves into suspended animation to survive for a longer period, though this required the Ultra-mind to reverse the process altogether.